 When sourcing plants which are best suited to thrive in the British climate and which require little maintenance, native plants are a great choice.

 The benefit with native plants is that because they have been cultivated to grow in a particular location, this makes the plants a much more effective for proving shade, wind protection, wildlife habitats, not to mention the possibility to grow particular foods!

-As part of trying to reduce waste in your garden, it’s important not to overlook the fact that your tools will need cleaning and stored conveniently.
+As part of trying to reduce the level of waste in your garden, it’s important not to overlook the fact that your tools will need cleaning and to be stored conveniently.

 Metal tools, in particular, should be dried off before being put away, and as suggested in My Zero Waste’s blog, it’s sometimes good every so often to wipe over your tools with an oily rag to prevent them from rusting.

 When purchasing new tools, it can be more cost-effective in the long run to spend more money on better quality tools which will be more durable and hard-wearing.

 A very quick and simple tip for reducing waste could also be to make your own reusable plant labels.

 You could try making plant labels using old plastic cups or plastic plant pots, as well as other household items which will be suitable to withstand the rain.
 This will help in cutting down on purchasing new plastic labels in an effort to help reduce waste.

 As useful as sprinkler systems are, they aren’t always the best tools for preventing water waste through the water evaporating and overspray.

 However, by adjusting the rate of water flow and managing the times of the system more effectively, this can help to reduce water waste.